DID YOU KNOW?

 - The Substance Abuse and Mental Health Services’ (SAMHSA) Center for Mental Health Services provides resources on how parents, mental health providers, schools, and communities can promote resilience in childhood and adolescence.

 - Girlshealth.gov, a website for adolescent females, has helpful tips on ways to build self-esteem, deal with change, and handle feelings.
-The site also features resources for parents and resources for educators.

 - The CDC’s BAM!
 Body and Mind website for children and younger adolescents has information on dealing with stress and anxiety in a healthy way.
 The site also features resources a separate section of resources for teachers, including materials and activities.